Gitting More Out of Git

 Cloning

-~$ git clone http://some.repo.com someDirectory
+~$ git clone git@github.com:jakerella/foo.git repo

-~$ git branch -a
+~/repo$ git branch -a

-* master
+* main

-Cloning creates a remote called "origin"
+Cloning creates a remote called "origin",

 Tracking

-~$ git branch -vv
+~/repo$ git branch -vv

-* master b956c45 [origin/master] Initial commit
+* main b956c45c [origin/main] Initial commit

-some-local-branch a74b295 Implemented that cool feature
+some-local-branch a74b2950 Implemented that cool feature

 Wherezitat?

-~$ git remote -v
+~/repo$ git remote -v

-origin https://github.com/jakerella/repo-name.git (fetch)
+origin git@github.com:jakerella/foo.git (fetch)

-origin https://github.com/jakerella/repo-name.git (push)
+origin git@github.com:jakerella/foo.git (push)

 How do I make a new branch "track" that remote repo?